CarolMargeth/admission_prediction_project/README.md

-This is the folder to manage the capstone project named: 'Admission prediction at triage'
+This is the folder to manage the capstone project named: 'Admission prediction in emergency department'